tytydraco/yessleep/out/My_manager_keeps_telling_me_not_to_worry__Part_2.md

 "You don't know that."

-I didn’t know what to say.
 Terry might be the saddest person alive, and I mean that with genuine respect.
 His whole schtick is not an act.
 That's what makes it so devastating.
 He's not fishing for pity.
 He's just … I don’t even know how to describe it.
 Part of me wants to give him a hug.
 Not literally, and not physically.
 But I want him to feel hugged, preferably by someone else.

 “You seem to know a lot of things about EverSafe Self-Storage Solutions”, I said.

 “This is bound to happen at some point when watching a property on a daily basis, for nearly two decades.”

-“You’re joking.”
+“That's a bit creepy.”

-“No, I’m not.”
+“No, it is not.”

 “Why would you do this?”

 Terry took a deep breath.
 “Some people collect stamps.
-Some people drink alcohol.
+Some people drink alcohol till they pass out.
 Pointless activities, no question about that.
 And I … Well, I watch EverSafe.
 That’s the pointless thing I’m wasting my time with.
 And frankly, so are you.”

 “I’m not … I mean.
 Yes.
 I am.
 But that’s something different.
 I do it for money.”

 Terry nodded in the way I imagine Socrates nodded before shredding someone’s argument to pieces.
-I genuinely expected him to uproot my perspective entirely.
+I genuinely expected him to uproot my perspective with some vague allusion that sounded nonsensical and still somehow felt convincing.
 But he didn’t.

-"I guess you’re right," he said and stepped back from the intercom.
+"I guess you’re right," Terry sighed and stepped back from the intercom.
 He lifted one hand in a wave that was more of a benediction – palm out, fingers spread, held for a moment longer than a casual goodbye warrants.

 "Well, look at that.
 My hand is out and I am, in fact, not freezing to death.”
 A short giggle.
 “Good luck in there, Owen."

 He walked away.
-I watched him on the gate camera as he moved into the dark beyond the floodlights – gradually becoming less distinct, his outline softening at the edges, his shape dissolving into the general darkness of Route 4 the way a sugar cube dissolves into water.
+I watched him on the gate camera as he moved into the night beyond the floodlights – gradually becoming less distinct, his outline softening at the edges, his shape dissolving into the general darkness of Route 4 the way a sugar cube dissolves into water.

 I wrote in the logbook: *"12:30 AM – Terry at gate.
 Denied entry.
 Brief conversation.
 Narrowly avoided philosophical epiphany."*

 The remainder of my shift went by without any incident; not even the phone rang.
-This confirms my hypothesis about Terry’s presence somehow calming things down around here.
+Another data point supporting my hypothesis about Terry’s presence somehow calming things down around here.

 Maren arrived at 6:15 – early, thermos in hand.
 She set it on the desk and frowned as if she had already decided what kind of morning this was going to be.